2019 is set to be a landmark year for Prince Harry and Meghan the Duchess of Sussex.

 The exciting developments were announced last year by Kensington Palace in an official statement, which read: "Windsor is a very special place for Their Royal Highnessess and they are grateful that their official residence will be on the estate."

 The sprawling residence, which was gifted to the couple from The Queen, sits within the private Home Park and looks out onto the stunning grounds of Frogmore House.

 Indeed, the sacred grounds of Frogmore hold a special place in Meghan and Harry.

-Last December, the couple's breathtaking engagement shoot were captured by renowned fashion snapper Alexi Lubomirski at Frogmore House.
+In December 2018, the couple's breathtaking engagement shoot were captured by renowned fashion snapper Alexi Lubomirski at Frogmore House.